definition of why

 • people who are good at math

-• people with car phones; and later,
+• people with car phones

 • people with cell phones